+Application

-In order to apply, please submit a letter of support including any relevant performance experience and/or successes, together with a report or reference from a Drama, Dance or English teacher; approximately three minutes of a filmed performance supplied via WeTransfer, clearly saved with your daughter's name; current photo of your daughter.
-The Director of Drama and Dance will review applications and performance footage in order to shortlist candidates.
+In order to apply for a Dance, Drama or Performing Arts Scholarship, please submit a report or reference from a Dance or Drama teacher, including any relevant performance, experience and/or successes.
+And a one to two minutes (maximum) of a filmed performance supplied via WeTransfer www.wetransfer.com to admissions@surbitonhigh.com, with the file saved as your child's name and Scholarship discipline.
+We will also need a current photo of your child.

+The Head of Dance and/or Director of Dance, Drama and Performing Arts will review applications and performance footage to shortlist candidates.
 Shortlisted applicants will be invited to an audition.

 There are two parts to the audition: a group workshop and a solo performance.
 The workshop involves a range of practical activities and does not require any preparation.
-The solo performance must be prepared in advance and should last up to two minutes only in length.
+The solo performance must be prepared in advance and should last between one to two minutes only in length.
 Please note that performances exceeding this time limit will be stopped to ensure all candidates have a comparable audition length.

-- Dance candidates should prepare a dance piece in a preferred dance style. - Drama applicants should prepare a monologue from a published play text

-Performing Arts candidates should prepare either a dance piece in their preferred dance style or a musical theatre piece
+- Dance candidates should prepare a dance piece in a preferred dance style - Drama candidates should prepare a monologue from a published play text - Performing Arts candidates should prepare a musical theatre piece.

 Scholarships are offered based on performance during the assessment.
-The Performing Arts require focus, discipline, creativity and passion, not just talent; therefore, we look at creating, performing and responding in the audition as well as attitude and approach.
+Dance, Drama and Performing Arts require focus, discipline, creativity and passion, not just talent.
+Therefore, we look at how candidates create, perform and respond in the audition, as well as their attitude and approach.
 There are no requirements in terms of acting, dance or musical theatre grades for application